Resource Requirements

 cpu: "50m"

-Resource requests and limits can be added to the Prometheus and Grafana pods through Grafana and Prometheus child Helm charts values.
+Resource requests and limits can be added to the Prometheus pod through Prometheus child Helm charts values.
 Custom resource usage can be set through Helm in two ways:

 • Providing the path to one or more YAML files during helm install or helm upgrade with the --values flag: